Jacob Riis: Books

 An eighteen-page article by Riis, How the Other Half Lives, appeared in the Christmas 1889 edition of Scribner's Magazine.
 It included nineteen of his photographs rendered as line drawings.
 Its publication brought an invitation to expand the material into an entire book.
 Riis, who favored Henry George's 'single tax' system and absorbed George's theories and analysis, used that opportunity to attack landlords "with Georgian fervor".

 Riis had already been thinking of writing a book and began writing it during nights.
 Days were for reporting for the New York Sun, evenings for public speaking.
 How the Other Half Lives, subtitled "Studies Among the Tenements of New York", was published in 1890.
 The book reused the eighteen line drawings that had appeared in the Scribner's article and also seventeen reproductions using the halftone method, and thus "[representing] the first extensive use of halftone photographic reproductions in a book".
 The magazine Sun and Shade had done the same for a year or so beginning 1888.

 How the Other Half Lives sold well and was much quoted.
 Reviews were generally good, although some reviewers criticized it for oversimplifying and exaggerating.
 Riis attributed the success to a popular interest in social amelioration stimulated by William Booth's In Darkest England and the Way Out, and also to Ward McAllister's Society as I Have Found It, a portrait of the moneyed class.
 The book encouraged imitations such as Darkness and Daylight; or, Lights and Shadows of New York Life (1892), which somehow appropriated Riis's own photographs.

 Children of the Poor (1892) was a sequel in which Riis wrote of particular children he had encountered.

 The Making of an American (1901), an autobiography, follows Riis's early life in Denmark and his struggles as an immigrant in the United States.
 The book also describes how Riis became a reporter and how his work in immigrant enclaves kindled his desire for social reforms.
 Riis organized his autobiography chronologically, but each chapter illustrates a broader theme that America is a land of opportunity for those who are bold enough to take chances on their future.
 The autobiography is mostly straightforward, but Riis is not sure if his past should be told as a "love story", "if I am, to tell the truth ...
 I don't see how it can be helped."
 Although much of it is biographical, Riis also lays out his opinions about how immigrants like himself can succeed in the United States.
-Chapter 7 is distinct because Riis's wife, Elizabeth, describes her life in Denmark before she married Riis.
+Chapter 7 is distinct because Riis's wife, Elisabeth, describes her life in Denmark before she married Riis.